Published: December 21, 2022, Edited by: Mads Hobye

 *Roskilde Festival and Roskilde University invite students to contribute to developing experimental and co-creative experiences for the participants at Roskilde Festival - a living laboratory. *

-Art and culture can take on a variety of expression forms, e.g., architecture, technology.
+Art and culture can take on various expression forms, e.g., architecture and technology.
 Sustainability is seen in its broadest sense, both in terms of social, environmental, economic, and cultural aspects.
-Solutions can be technical designs, process-oriented courses, games, workshops, etc. addressing questions like:
+Solutions can be technical designs, process-oriented courses, games, workshops, etc., addressing questions like:

-• How can we in practice perceive the four bottom lines of Roskilde Festivals sustainability concept: environment, social, art, and economics?
+• How can we, in practice, perceive the four bottom lines of the Roskilde Festival sustainability concept: environment, social, art, and economics?

 • How can we offer inclusive spaces and communities to participants with special needs, diverse cultural backgrounds, functional capabilities, and identities?